ucsd-compilers-s23/ucsd-compilers-s23.github.io/src/week89/index.md

    nonnegative number.
 If no second argument is provided, the default heap size is 10000.

-During a program's execution, data on the heap is *live* if it reachable from the program's stack.
-If the program tries to allocate heap data but there is not enough space in the heap, the garbage collector should run to compact the live

 During a program's execution, if heap space runs out, it runs the garbage collector.
 If there is still not enough heap space, it exits with the error `out of memory`.